KittyGiraudel/site/_posts/2012-01-01-optimizing-with-bash.md

 layout: post
 ---
 <section>
+<p class="explanation">The following is a guest post by <a href="http://twitter.com/l_giraudel" target="blank">Loïc Giraudel</a>.
+Loïc is a JavaScript and Git expert at BestOfMedia (Grenoble, France) and in a lesser extend my brother.
+He also knows his way in Bash scripting and front-end performance.
+I'm very glad to have him writing here. :)</p>
+<p>You can't talk about front-end performance without talking about images.
+They are the heaviest component of a webpage.
+This is why it is important to optimize images before pushing things live.</p>
-<p>Let's try a not-so-easy exercise: write a script to optimize a directory of images.
+<p>So let's try a not-so-easy exercise: write a script to optimize a directory of images.
 Yup, I know there are a lot of web services offering this kind of feature but:</p>
 <ul>
 <li>most of them can't optimize several files at once,</li>
 <li>it's not quite simple to use it in an industrial process,</li>